 Some tips from us

-Use a password manager to create and store strong, unique passwords for you.
+Using a password manager helps create and store unique passwords securely for all your accounts.

-Avoid logging into Online Banking or sharing personal details on open networks, use mobile data or wait for a trusted, secure connection.
+Avoid logging into Online Banking or sharing personal details on open networks.
+Use mobile data or wait for a trusted connection.

-Most devices update automatically but if yours doesn't, it will prompt you to do so.
+Most devices update automatically, but it's worth checking yours is set up to do so.

 Always log out